SalomePlatform/adao/doc/en/theory.rst

 Joint estimation of states and parameters
 -----------------------------------------

-.. index:: single: joint estimation of states and parameters
+.. index:: single: Joint estimation of states and parameters

 It is sometimes necessary, when considering the two previous types of applications, to need to simultaneously estimate states (fields) and parameters